The role of TransitTech in creating equitable access for the disability community• 4 min read

 Take Green Bay Metro (GBM), the transportation agency operating in Green Bay, Wisconsin.
-Serving a community of 200,000+ residents, GBM replaced their previous paratransit network with new on-demand technology.
+Serving a community of 200,000+ residents, GBM replaced their previous paratransit network with new technology.
 The results were immediate.
-Within the first two months, the service reached 98% on-time performance, and the microtransit technology made it easier for both operators and passengers to see real-time vehicle locations and trip statuses.
+Within the first two months, the service reached 98% on-time performance, and the new technology made it easier for both operators and passengers to see real-time vehicle locations and trip statuses.
 And, as of August 2020, both GBM’s general population microtransit and paratransit services utilize the same 12-vehicle fleet: An example of ‘commingling’ ADA and non-ADA services for efficiency gains, without sacrificing service quality.

 In Seattle, Washington, King County Metro introduced an “Access” program, served through their Via To Transit microtransit project, which offers point-to-point rides in an accessible vehicle for qualifying riders.
 This is another example of commingling fleets — where ADA paratransit trips are efficiently served with vehicles that are also used for the microtransit program.
 Riders contact KCM to receive eligibility for the program, and are given a unique promo code.
 Riders can then book on-demand trips, either through an app or over the phone, and a vehicle from the Via To Transit fleet will pick them up at their door and take them to their destination.
 Rides are the same price as regular Via to Transit service, and integration with the city’s ORCA card allows for a payment option for riders without a credit/debit card.

 Comparing King County Metro’s cost of providing a wheelchair-accessible vehicle using on-demand microtransit (i.e. commingling of fleets) vs. the city’s traditional paratransit service.

 A robust set of access features allows the rider to self-select if they would like to specify their disability type and pass this information onto the driver.
 Drivers receive additional training in how best to accommodate the needs of these riders — for example, by phoning a visually impaired rider when arriving at a pick up location to assist in getting them on board.

 The best part?
-The program has generated huge savings for the city, with an average cost to serve an wheelchair-accessible Access on-demand trip of $11.90 versus $55.75 for the city’s existing paratransit operations.
+Commingling has generated huge savings for the city, with an average cost to serve a wheelchair-accessible Access on-demand trip of $11.90 versus $55.75 for the city’s existing paratransit operations.